 Dr. Akiko Yasuike is Associate Professor in Sociology and affiliated with the global studies program.
 She teaches a Japan travel seminar as well as various courses on families, immigration, global issues and applied sociology.
 An immigrant, educated in both Japan and United States, she brings global and cross-cultural perspectives to all her courses.
 She was a recipient of Diversity Professor of the Year in 2010.
 Her primary research interest is the integration of expatriate and immigrant groups into a global city, Los Angeles, and American society.
 Her first research project examined the reconstruction of gender relations among Japanese couples who reside in Southern California.
 After examining the experiences of more privileged immigrants in a global economy, she turned her attention to a group of immigrants marginalized by the lack of immigration documentation but well versed with the language, values and beliefs in American society because they grew up here.
 Four first generation college students joined the research team for this second project.

 Ph.D. in Sociology & Graduate Certificate in Gender Studies from University of Southern California, 2005 M.A. in Sociology from California State University, Northridge, 1995 B.A. in General Studies from Gonzaga University, 1993 B.A. in English from Kwansai Gakuin University, 1988

 Immigration, Gender, Families, Ethnic identities, Asian Americans, Globalization, and Japanese Society

-2011 “The Impact of Japanese Corporate Transnationalism on Men’s Involvement in Family Life and Relationships” in Journal of Family Issues, forthcoming in December Issue, 32 (12).
+2011 “The Impact of Japanese Corporate Transnationalism on Men’s Involvement in Family Life and Relationships” in Journal of Family Issues,

 2011 “Economic Opportunities and the Division of Labor among Japanese Couples in Southern California” in Sociological Inquiry, 81(3), 353-376.